ClarityPosts/oci-observability-blogs/CONTRIBUTE.md

-# How to Contribute
+# How to Contribute Process

-To contribute a tutorial, follow these steps:

 Fork the repository:
     Go to the main repository on GitHub.